moechofe/lowresrmx/asset.dev/manual.md

 `EXIT SUB` command will exit the `SUB`.

-> Using `GOTO` inside a proceduce is probably a bad idea.
-Specially if the destination target is outside of the body.
+> Using `GOTO` inside a procedure is NOT RECOMMENDED, especially if the destination target is outside of the body.
 It will permanently increase the stack size without any possibility to reduce it.

-> Using `GOSUB` inside a proceduce that jump to a label outside of the body is also weird because the scope of the procedure will be used to execute the instructions.
+> Using `GOSUB` inside a procedure that jumps to a label outside of the body is NOT RECOMMENDED because the scope of the procedure will be used to execute the instructions.

-### Embeded data
+### Embedded data

-LowResRMX provide two ways to storing data or assets inside a program.
+Retro Game Creator provides two ways to store data or assets inside a program.

-1. Use the combinaison of `DATA` and `READ` to store readable number and string and access it when you need it.
+1. Use the combination of `DATA` and `READ` to store readable number and string and access it when you need it.

     Real example that list the Straw Hat Pirates members: